Andfos/purine_jumpers/README.md

       We can then specify the output filename and download the BED file using the `get output` button.

-   b) Obtain the conserved regions of the genome.
+   b) *Obtain the conserved regions of the genome*.
 To accomplish this, we will
       use results from the PhastCons-100Way experiment (details can be found [here](https://genome.ucsc.edu/cgi-bin/hgc?hgsid=916826631_g8XasCQqrg8t9dxczEQmzhNA9Nyc&c=chr12&l=53858048&r=53859044&o=53858048&t=53859044&g=phastCons100way&i=phastCons100way).).
       To access this data, we can connect to the table using MySQL via the